Wabinab/xenoblade-chronicles-2/src/07_a_ship.md

 "Have no fear, Jin! **Of course we know** her whereabouts!
 Obrona?"

 "Yeah, yeah..."
-The light particles gathered on her hands and distribute out, showing a map of the Cloud Sea and the various Titans' locations.
+She summoned ether particles in her hands and distributed them out, forming a light map of the Cloud Sea and the various Titans' whereabouts.

 "Hm!
 It seems they're currently traveling away from the urban area of Gormott."